Building for Life: History

-In 2001 the director of the Civic Trust, Mike Gwilliam, approached the Home Builders Federation with an idea to showcase the best new housing.
-They shared with CABE the aim of promoting high quality design and CABE's chief executive Jon Rouse supported the initiative.
+In 2001, the director of the Civic Trust, Mike Gwilliam, approached the Home Builders Federation with an idea to showcase the best of new housing.
+They shared with CABE the aim of promoting high quality design, and CABE's chief executive, Jon Rouse, supported the initiative.
 The three organisations entered into a formal partnership and invited architect and urban designer Sir Terry Farrell to chair a panel of experts to take the initiative forward.

-This panel included Martin Bacon, David Birkbeck, Keith Bradley, Steve Lidgate, Kelvin Macdonald, Dr John Miles, Dickon Robinson, Jon Rouse, Julian Smith, Peter Studdert and David Taylor.
+This panel included Martin Bacon, David Birkbeck, Keith Bradley, Steve Lidgate, Kelvin MacDonald, Dr John Miles, Dickon Robinson, Jon Rouse, Julian Smith, Peter Studdert, and David Taylor.

-The Building for Life campaign was launched on 11 September 2001 with a manifesto, aiming to promote design excellence and showcase best practice in the house building industry; understand the needs and aspirations of home buyers; and identify barriers to good design whilst campaigning to remove them.
+The Building for Life campaign was launched on 11 September 2001 with a manifesto, aiming to promote design excellence, to showcase the best of practice in the house building industry, to understand the needs and aspirations of home buyers, and to identify barriers to good design in order to remove them.

-At a meeting on 13 December 2001, Design for Homes became an advisor to the partnership in recognition for the considerable time and effort they had contributed to the initiative.
+At a meeting on 13 December 2001, Design for Homes became an advisor to the partnership in recognition for the considerable time and effort that David Birkbeck and Richard Mullane had contributed to the initiative.
 Subsequently, Design for Homes produced a website on behalf of the partnership, www.buildingforlife.org, showcasing 10 very different schemes showing how housebuilding could excel in many different ways, provided it had adequate urban design manners and reasonable public and private amenity.

 Key principles of good urban design had been documented in a variety of ways including in By design: urban design in the planning system towards better practice (2000).: